WG-SpaceCoder/AutoTrimps/README.md

 - Nom and Toxicity breed timer now set at 15 sec when using Manage breed timer option.

--On a toxicity run, manually entering the following into the console will force the script to get max toxicity stacks on all zones 60 and above, for a max helium run for bone portal:   heliumGrowing = true
+- On a toxicity run, manually entering the following into the console will force the script to get max toxicity stacks on all zones 60 and above, for a max helium run for bone portal:   heliumGrowing = true

 -install greasemonkey/tampermonkey